leoEvangelista03/leoEvangelista03/README.md

 ### Hi there!
-I'm Leo, a Data Analysis Intern at BTG Pactual, Brazil.
+I'm Leo, a Data Analyst at BTG Pactual.

 #### About me: